zauberzeug/rosys/README.md

 ### Safety

-Python (and Linux) is fast enough for most high level logic, but has no realtime guarantees.
+Python (and Linux) is fast enough for most high-level logic, but has no realtime guarantees.
 Safety-relevant behavior should therefore be put on a suitable microcontroller.
 It governs the hardware of the robot and must be able to perform safety actions like triggering emergency hold etc.

-We suggest you use an industrial PC with an integrated controller like the [Zauberzeug Robot Brain](https://www.zauberzeug.com/robot-brain.html).
+We suggest to use an industrial PC with an integrated controller like the [Zauberzeug Robot Brain](https://www.zauberzeug.com/robot-brain.html).
-It provides a Linux system to run RoSys, offers AI acceleration via NVidia Jetson and two integrated [ESP32](https://www.espressif.com/en/products/socs/esp32) microcontrollers and six I/O sockets with up to 24 GPIOs for digital I/Os, CAN, RS485, SPI, I2C, etc. It also has two hardware ENABLE switches and one which is controllable via software.
+It provides a Linux system to run RoSys, offers AI acceleration via NVidia Jetson, two integrated [ESP32](https://www.espressif.com/en/products/socs/esp32) microcontrollers and six I/O sockets with up to 24 GPIOs for digital I/Os, CAN, RS485, SPI, I2C, etc.
+It also has two hardware ENABLE switches and one which is controllable via software.

-To have flexible configuration for the microcontroller we created another Open Source project called [Lizard](https://lizard.dev/).
+To have flexible configuration for the microcontroller we created another open source project called [Lizard](https://lizard.dev/).
-It's a domain-specific language interpreted by the microcontroller which enables you to write reactive hardware behavior without recompiling and flashing.
+It is a domain-specific language interpreted by the microcontroller which enables you to write reactive hardware behavior without recompiling and flashing.

 ### User Interface